dieterich-lab/rp-bp/docs/installation.md

 ## Uninstallation

-The `rpbp` package and related dependencies can be removed with pip:
+The `rpbp` package and related Python dependencies can be removed with pip:

 ``pip uninstall pbio rpbp``